SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

 ghci> reverseComplement [Thymine, Adenine, Cytosine, Guanosine] [Cytosine,Guanosine,Thymine,Adenine] ghci> reverseComplement [Glutamate]  -- Disallowed
-    Couldn't match expected type ‘Nucleotide’
+--    Couldn't match expected type ‘Nucleotide’
-                with actual type ‘AminoAcid’
+--                with actual type ‘AminoAcid’
-    In the expression: Glutamate
+--    In the expression: Glutamate
-    In the first argument of ‘reverseComplement’, namely ‘[Glutamate]’
+--    In the first argument of ‘reverseComplement’, namely ‘[Glutamate]’
 {% endhighlight %}

 ### Translation

-The first thing I'll do as I tackle translation once more is create a new data type to represent a codon, `Codon`.
+The first thing I'll do as I tackle translation once more is create a new data type to represent a codon.

 {% highlight haskell %}
 data Codon = Codon Nucleotide Nucleotide Nucleotide